 The Onset (30 to 90 Minutes):

-When you swallow the gummy, it has to travel through your digestive tract and be metabolized by your liver.
-This takes time.
-If you just ate a heavy dinner, it can take up to 2 full hours to feel the very first effects.
+When you swallow the gummy, it has to be digested in your stomach.
+This can take time.
+If you just ate a heavy dinner, it can take up to 2 full hours to feel any noticeable effects.

 The Peak (2 to 4 Hours):

-Once the THC fully enters your bloodstream, the high will build into a heavy, steady peak.
+Once the THC fully kicks in, the high will build into a heavy, steady peak.
 This is when the euphoria and body relaxation are at their strongest.

 The Come Down (4 to 8 Hours):